lindig/xen-api/doc/content/design/multi-version-driver.md

 ### Database

-* Each HostDriver object is represented in the database and data is persisted over reboots.
+* Each `Host_driver` object is represented in the database and data is persisted over reboots.
 This means this data will be part of data collected in a `xen-bugtool` invocation.

-* On xapi start-up, xapi needs to update the `HostDriver` objects belonging to the host to reflect the actual situation.
+* On xapi start-up, xapi needs to update the `Host_driver` objects belonging to the host to reflect the actual situation.
 We should not delete all objects and re-create them because this would invalidate any reference an API client would hold.
 Hence, the implementation